Last Updated on

 Angle Compensation: Yes (up to 199 yards)

 Bushnell The Truth ARC with Clearshot Rangefinder Review

 The Bushnell The Truth ARC with Clearshot is the ultimate rangefinder for hunters that want dead-on precision when stick meets bow, and this is thanks to Bushnell’s exclusive ClearShot Technology.
 With a ranging distance of 850 yards, ARC Technology, and instantaneous readings, rifle hunters might just switch out their trade for this rangefinder.

-The Truth ARC with Clearshot rangefinder is pretty much the same as the previously reviewed Bushnell’s “The Truth” except for the Clearshot technology that really makes it a notch better.
+The Truth ARC with Clearshot rangefinder is pretty much the same as Bushnell’s now discontinued, “The Truth” except for the Clearshot technology that really makes it a notch better.